shervinemp/BinaryDomain_texture_tools/README.md

 Use `python convert.py compress "my_png_directory"` to compress the PNG textures into DDS.

+### Editing Textures

+Edit textures with the image editor of your choice.
+Alternatively, upscale using the "4X-PBRify_UpscalerSPANV4" model via `python upscale.py "my_png_directory" --output_dir "my_upscaled_directory" --max_pixels 2048`.
+*Note:* The max_pixels argument is set to 2048 by default since the game could crash at higher values.
+Use with caution.

 ### Repacking Textures

 After editing, repack the textures into the game's PAR archives using `python update_files.py`. (use with `--fresh` to use backup files as base)